Aboriginal Education Services Fixed Term and Relief Employment Register

 Aboriginal Sharer of Knowledge

-• A current driver's licence.
+• A current drivers licence is desirable

-The cost associated with obtaining a Registration to Work with Vulnerable People (Employee/Volunteer Status) is the responsibility of the individual.
+NOTE: The cost associated with obtaining a RWVP is the responsibility of the individual.

 How to apply

 Applicants wishing to be registered for employment need to register online via the Apply Now button.
+For further guidance on how to apply, please refer to our Information for Applicants and Applicant Guide for Employment Registers.

 Refine search